 (6) “Sale at retail” or “retail sale”

-(a) “Sale at retail” or “retail sale” shall also include the sale of prewritten software, custom software, and customization of prewritten computer software to a consumer, other than a sale to a person who presents a resale certificate under RCW 82.04.470, regardless of the method of delivery to the end user.
+(a) Except as provided in subsection (14) of this section, the term “sale at retail” or “retail sale” shall also include the sale of prewritten software, custom software, and customization of prewritten computer software to a consumer, other than a sale to a person who presents a resale certificate under RCW 82.04.470, regardless of the method of delivery to the end user.
 For purposes of this subsection (6)(a) the sale of the sale of prewritten computer software includes the sale of or charge made for a key or an enabling or activation code, where the key or code is required to activate prewritten computer software and put the software into use.
 There is no separate sale of the key or code from the prewritten computer software, regardless of how the sale may characterized by the vendor or by the purchaser.

 (b)

-(i)The term “sale at retail” or “retail sale” also includes the charge made to consumers for the right to access and use prewritten computer software, custom software, and customization of prewritten computer software, where possession of the software is maintained by the seller or a third party, regardless of whether the charge for the service is on a per use, per user, per license, subscription, or some other basis.
+(i) Except as provided in subsection (14) of this section, the term “sale at retail” or “retail sale” also includes the charge made to consumers for the right to access and use prewritten computer software, custom software, and customization of prewritten computer software, where possession of the software is maintained by the seller or a third party, regardless of whether the charge for the service is on a per use, per user, per license, subscription, or some other basis.

 (ii) (A) The service described in (b)(i) of this subsection 6 includes the right to access and use prewritten software, custom software, and customization of prewritten computer software to perform data processing.